surfnet-niels/White-paper-on-federated-SSH-solutions/ssh-oidc-kit.md

 ssh-oidc
 --------
-[ssh-oidc](https://github.com/EOSC-synergy/ssh-oidc) is a collection of tools that provide enable ssh, using OpenID-Connect access tokens.
+[ssh-oidc](https://github.com/EOSC-synergy/ssh-oidc) is a collection of tools that enable ssh using OpenID-Connect access tokens.

 Most of the individual tools work standalone, but they may be combined to establish complex installations with dynamic account provisioning in